🔼The name Elon: Summary

 - A son of Zebulun (Genesis 46:14).
 His name is spelled אלון and his progeny became known as the אלני, the Elonites (Numbers 26:26).

-- The eleventh judge of Israel (אלון), also from Zebulun.
+- The tenth judge of Israel (אלון), also from Zebulun.
 This judge was buried in Aijalon, which is a name that is closely related to Elon.